 That’s why the Christian Life is an adventure.
 There will always be new surprises of the Spirit!

-This essay on the seven gifts and Pentecostal charisms of the Holy Spirit was originally offered as a reflection upon the Scripture Readings for the Feast of Pentecost, the birthday of the Church Catholic, which are the same for years A, B, and C (Acts 2:1-11; Ps.
-104; 1 Cor.
-12:3-7, 12-14 and John 20:19-23.)
+This essay on the seven gifts and Pentecostal charisms of the Holy Spirit is a reflection upon the Scripture Readings for the Feast of Pentecost, the birthday of the Church Catholic.
+These readings are the same for years A, B, and C (Acts 2:1-11; Psalm 104; 1 Corinthians 12:3-7, 12-14 and John 20:19-23.)